concur/developer.concur.com/src/api-reference/user/index.markdown

 `ListName`|`string` | | The name of the list associated with the field.
 `HierLevel`|`string` | | The list level of the field.
 If it is the second level field in a two-level list, the value would be 2.

-## <a name="createUser"></a>Create or update a user's account information
+## <a name="createUser"></a>Update a User's Account Information

-**NOTE: The User API cannot add User profiles completely for *all* customers.
-The developer or customer should expect to do follow-up work to the user profiles in order for the User profiles to be 100% ready for use.
-This variability is due to the customer's configuration choices that may not be supported by this API.
-Manual edits or updates via a file import are likely required to complete the User profiles started with this API.
-Future releases will address these topics.**

 Updates one or more users.
 The batch can contain up to 500 users.

-(Creating Users is not fully supported at this time)
+>**NOTE**: The User API can be used to add new users, however the user accounts will not be fully configured and ready for use.
+Additional work to the user profiles must be completed, either with manual edits or updates via the user import, in order to complete the user profiles.
+There is a high degree of variability in customer configuration that is not all supported by this API.
+Manual edits or updates via a file import are most likely required to complete the User profiles started with this API.

     POST api/user/v1.0/users

 This API requires as its arguments a `batch` element containing a `UserProfile` child element for each user to be added (in the future) or updated.
-The UserProfile child elements will vary depending on the form configuration, and may contain the following elements.
+The `UserProfile` child elements will vary depending on the form configuration, and may contain the following elements.

 ### Request